ABOUT OEA CHOICE TRUST

 2014 - Rebranding

-In February 2016 OEA Choice Trust signed a letter of agreement with Walker Tracker, an online wellness tracking tool that is customizable to meet participant needs and also motivate participants through virtual map challenges and social engagement.
-In April of 2016, Walker Tracker set up a webinar for school districts, education service districts and community colleges meeting the criteria to participate in the OEA Choice Trust pilot walking challenge with 4 groups participating, including OEA Choice Trust staff and Board members.
+In February 2016, OEA Choice Trust signed a letter of agreement with Walker Tracker, an online wellness tracking tool that is customizable to meet participant needs and also motivate participants through virtual map challenges and social engagement.
+In April of 2016, Walker Tracker set up a webinar for school districts, education service districts and community colleges meeting the criteria to participate in the OEA Choice Trust pilot walking challenge with four groups participating, including OEA Choice Trust staff and Board members.
+In August of 2016, OEA Choice Trust successfully reached out to all current and past grantees eligible to receive Walker Tracker.
+Twenty-six eligible grantees signed up to receive Walker Tracker as an OEA Choice Trust benefit.
+On October 27, 2016, OEA Choice Trust launched a six week Fall Challenge titled, “Backpacking through Europe”.
+This was a district to district challenge designed to engage grantees in a friendly competition with each other.